 FAQs About The Soccer Season

-Players are invited to join the club after tryouts in the Spring.
-Teams may start practicing soon thereafter and even compete in a Spring League (see Competitions).
-Players take a break during the Summer although many participate in camps, which is highly recommended.
+Players are invited to join the club after tryouts in May.
+Players take a break during June and July, although many participate in camps, which is highly recommended.
 Fall Season starts the first week in August and the competition schedule is heavy until mid-December with NorCal Fall league, St. Cup games and tournaments (tournaments determined by the DOC).
-After the holiday break, many teams continue competing until February, when practices officially stop as the season comes to its conclusion.
+After the holiday break, many teams continue competing through the Spring with NorCal Spring League, futsal, San Rafael Street Soccer and tournaments.

-Practices start unofficially (optional) in the Spring soon after tryouts.
-Official mandatory practices start in the first week of August and continue until the end of February.
+Official mandatory practices start in the first week of August and continue through the end of the year.
 Practice logistics are made public one month in advance of their start.
-Practices customarily run twice a week and a 3rd weekly practice is offered in the form of a skills-specific clinic (i.e., goalkeeping).
+Practices run twice a week and a 3rd weekly practice is offered at an additional cost.
 Practices are 90 minutes long.